CRBroughton/component-lib-demo/README.md

 # Vue Component Library Starter

+> Thanks to [Ruoyun Wu](https://github.com/wuruoyun/vue-component-lib-starter) for this starter template.

 > Create your own [Vue 3](https://v3.vuejs.org/) component library with TypeScript, [Vite](https://vitejs.dev) and [VitePress](https://vitepress.vuejs.org/).

 Sooner or later, you will find that creating a component library is much better than having all components inside your app project.
 A component library force to you remove app specific logic from your components, making it easier to test and reuse them in other apps.